 Depending on your reasons for wanting to take a course, you can either register as a Non-Matriculated (NM) student, or apply for Graduate Non-Matriculated (GNM) status.
-Please check out our GNM/NM webpage for an overview of these options.

 All Global Health MPH tracks can be completed in four quarters, however, most students do not do complete four quarters consecutively but take all required courses in their first three quarters.
 Students may then complete a final quarter after going on-leave for one or two quarters to pursue thesis work or a practicum.
 Students who choose to complete practicum or thesis projects abroad may have access to additional funding resources to support both tuition and travel expenses.